Michael Lerner (actor): Career

-In 1970, Lerner made his film debut in Alex in Wonderland.
+In 1970, Lerner made his film debut in Alex in Wonderland; director Paul Mazursky had seen his production of Little Murders and enjoyed his performance.
 He then went on to appear in supporting roles in various Hollywood movies such as The Candidate, St. Ives and the 1981 remake of The Postman Always Rings Twice.
 In 1991, after co-starring in Harlem Nights, Lerner played film producer Jack Lipnick in Barton Fink, for which he received an Academy Award nomination for Best Supporting Actor.
+He based the character in part on legendary film mogul Louis B. Mayer; according to his brother Ken, he was working on a screenplay about Mayer when he died.

-Lerner's later projects include the Christmas comedy Elf and Poster Boy, as well as appearing in television programs such as Law and Order: Special Victims Unit and Entourage.
+From 1996 to 1997, Lerner played Mel Horowitz on the television series Clueless.
+In 1997, he would play Joy Miller's father Jerry in The Beautician and the Beast.
+Lerner's later projects include the Christmas comedy Elf (2003) and Poster Boy (2004), as well as television programs such as Law & Order: Special Victims Unit and Entourage.

-In 2010, he appeared in London's West End production of Up for Grabs with Madonna.
-Michael also appeared on BBC Radio Four in 2008 as a member of the cast of David Quantick's Radio Four's series One.
-He portrayed Senator Brickman in the Marvel Comics/Twentieth Century Fox film, X-Men: Days of Future Past.
+In 2002, he appeared in the West End production of Up for Grabs with Madonna.
+He also appeared on BBC Radio Four in 2008 as a member of the cast of David Quantick's Radio Four's series One.
+He portrayed Senator Brickman in the Marvel Comics/Twentieth Century Fox film, X-Men: Days of Future Past (2014).
 In 2013, Lerner appeared in a Season 4 episode of Glee as Sidney Greene, an investor in the revival of Broadway musical Funny Girl.
 His character is on the panel of judges, watching the Rachel Berry character audition for the lead role.
 He reprised his role as Sidney in Season 5 in several New York-based episodes of the series, as Funny Girl opens on Broadway.

-One of his favorite actors is Edward G. Robinson.
+Personal life

+In addition to his acting career, Lerner was a collector of rare books, an aficionado of Cuban cigars, and—by his own account—a very good poker player.
+He was missing the tip of one index finger, due to an injury suffered while cutting a tongue sandwich while working at a deli in New York City.

+Death

+Lerner died of complications from brain seizures at a hospital in Burbank, California, on April 8, 2023, at the age of 81.